-Many GPs are now also running health checks for carers looking at things such as your blood pressure, weight, urine samples and stress management for example.
+Many GPs are now also running health checks for carers looking at things such as your blood pressure, weight, and stress management for example.
 As a carer you are also entitled to an annual flu jab from your GP.

 Coming out of hospital

 As a carer we recognise that you are central to the planning of care involved in helping your friend or relative return home from hospital.
-We will ensure that you are involved from the beginning all decision making.
+We will ensure that you are involved from the beginning of all decision making.